winstxnhdw/ezgif-essentials/README.md

 |-------------------------------------------------|------------------------------------------|
 |![](resources/converted-by-ezgif-essentials.gif) | ![](resources/converted-by-ezgif.com.gif)|

-> Comparisons are both set to their respective highest settings.
+> Comparisons are both generated with their highest respective settings.
 There isn't even a competition.
 The answer is obvious.

 ## Installation
 ```bash